bookofproofs/bookofproofs.github.io/_sources/history/19th-century/badoureau.md

 * Returning to Sans dessus dessous Ⓣ(Topsy-turvy) we note that one of the main characters, Alcide Pierdeux, is a slightly fictionalised version of Badoureau himself.
 * After having designed the broad outlines, we asked our friend, M Badoureau, Mining Engineer, author of the learned exposition of 'Experimental Sciences', which has just appeared in the Quantin bookstore, the exact measurement of the various phenomena described in this novel.
 * - Now we are not used to seeing M Badoureau as a lyric.
-* Not long after he returned from his Scandinavian trip, Badoureau received the Légion d'honneur presented to him by his own father.
 * Marguerite and Albert Badoureau had a son, Yves Olaf René Emile Badoureau, born on 25 December 1893.
 * In the year 1892, Badoureau published a book about mining, namely Les Mines, les minières et les carrières Ⓣ(Mines, miners and quarries).
 * The style suggests that Badoureau collected notes he had made over several years but, perhaps due to deteriorating health, did not combine them smoothly into a well-constructed text.